qelectrotech/qelectrotech-doc/source/users/schema/text/link_url.rst

 .. note::

-   The URL link is only actived at the PDF version of the document.
-The link is not actived at the native QElectroTech format.
+   The URL link is only activated at the PDF version of the document.
+The link is not activated at the native QElectroTech format.

 At the current released version, version 0.7, QElectroTech allows creating an URL link internally or